Make your agentverify its own work.

 Reticle runs inside your own app at development time and reads it locally.
 The free dev loop sends nothing anywhere, so your code, state, and traffic stay on your machine.
 The Team tier shares only the verdicts and flows you choose to share with your team.

 Partially.
 We measured it.
-A strong verification prompt recovers roughly 3 to 4 of the 10 bug classes in our benchmark (silent failures reliably, dead buttons sometimes).
-No prompt reads your app's internal state or counts duplicate requests.
-The data never reaches the tool.
-The full head-to-head, losses included, ships on our public harness; if glue scores above 7 of 10, our paid tier is dead and we've said so on the record.
+On our 10-bug scripted detection set, a strong verification prompt recovers roughly 3 to 4 (silent failures reliably, dead buttons sometimes).
+No prompt reads your app's internal state or counts duplicate requests, because the data never reaches the tool.
+That ceiling is why Playwright catches 0 of the 8 state bugs and 0 of the 6 business-logic bugs in our 88-bug registry.
+The full head-to-head, losses included, ships on our public harness; if glue scores above 7 of 10 on that scripted set, our paid tier is dead and we've said so on the record.

 • You don't own the app's source.
 Reticle lives inside the code.